lerna-lite/lerna-lite/README.md

 1. Lerna repo was unmaintained for nearly 2 years (in early 2022, Lerna's dependencies were really out of date)
     - this is no longer the case since Nrwl, the company behind Nx, took over stewardship of Lerna
         - please note that Lerna-Lite fork was created couple months **before** Nrwl took over Lerna
-        - the new goal is to try replicating Lerna PRs when possible while keeping Lerna-Lite small (Nx specific code will not be replicated)
+        - our new goal is to replicate Lerna's PRs when possible while keeping Lerna-Lite small (Nx specific code will not be replicated)
-2. A desire to create a smaller alternative that is lighter than the original all-in-one Lerna
+2. A desire to create a smaller and a lighter alternative compared to the original all-in-one Lerna tool
-    - Lerna-Lite is entirely modular, all commands are optional (install only what you really need).
+    - Lerna-Lite is entirely modular, all commands are totally optional (install only what you really need).
-3. Rewrite the lib in TypeScript and build the project as ESM (you can still use it in a CommonJS environment)
+3. Rewrote the lib in TypeScript and eventually build the project as ESM since v2.0 (you can still use it in a CJS environment)
-4. Replicate a few opened PRs from Lerna and add a few extra unique features into Lerna-Lite (see below)
+4. Replicated a few opened PRs from Lerna and add a few extra unique features into Lerna-Lite (see below)
 5. Lerna is becoming another Nx branded product (Lerna >=5.5 now requires **[Nx](https://nx.dev/)** while not required in Lerna-Lite)
    - if you already use Nx then it's probably better to use Lerna, but if you are not then Lerna-Lite is preferred
    - if you use other tools like TurboRepo and install Lerna (original) you end up downloading 2 similar tools
+   - even TypeScript is now required by Lerna >=6 (even with a JS monorepo) which is also not required in Lerna-Lite
-6. A few unique features were added, and only exist, in Lerna-Lite:
+6. Added a few unique features that are only available in Lerna-Lite:
    - [`workspace:` protocol support](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#workspace-protocol) (Lerna added support for it six months later in v6)
    - [--dry-run](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--dry-run) to preview version/publish and changelogs locally
    - [lerna version --changelog-header-message "msg"](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--changelog-header-message-msg) it could be used to add sponsor badges in changelogs